bigscience-workshop/bigscience/train/tr1-13B-base/chronicles.md

 You can see the spike at https://huggingface.co/bigscience/tr1-13B-tensorboard/tensorboard

-It took some 500 iteration to recover.
+It took some 500 iterations to recover.

 There was a second spike a bit later, half the first one this time and recovered very quickly.